datasets/s-and-p-500-companies/README.md

-The S&P 500 dataset contains data on the S&P 500 index (aka Standard and Poor's
-500) -- a free-float, capitalization-weighted index of the top 500 publicly listed stocks in the US (top 500 by market cap).
+List of companies in the S&P 500 (Standard and Poor's 500).
+The S&P 500 is a free-float, capitalization-weighted index of the top 500 publicly listed stocks in the US (top 500 by market cap).
 The dataset includes a list of all the stocks contained therein and their associated financials.